Get Funded Now

 Costs

-The cost of factoring your medical receivables varies based on the size of the financing facility, the creditworthiness of your insurance providers, and other criteria.
-Generally, costs range from 2% to 3.5% per 30 days.
+The cost of factoring your medical receivables is determined by the financing facility’s size and the transaction’s credit quality.
+Generally, factoring costs range from 2% to 3.5% per 30 days.
 For an instant quote, fill out this form.

 Benefits

-Our solution can help healthcare providers that bill private insurance or Medicare/Medicaid for medical services and need to get paid sooner.
-Some examples include:
+Our solution can help healthcare providers that bill private insurance or Medicare/Medicaid for medical services and need to get paid quickly.
+Some examples of healthcare providers we work with include the following:

 • Durable medical equipment providers